LegitCamper/resume/resume.typ

   [== Skills and Interests]
   if support {
     [
-      - *Customer Support*: Problem-Solving, Patience, Empathy, Time Management, Attention to Detail ]
+      - *Soft Skills*: Problem-Solving, Patience, Empathy, Time Management, Attention to Detail ]
   }
   if developer {